opendaylight/releng-builder/docs/jenkins.rst

           Artifacts are uploaded to OpenDaylight's
           <a href="https://nexus.opendaylight.org">Nexus</a> on completion.

-          Running the "remerge" trigger is possible before a Change is merged, in which case it will cause Jenkins to remove it's existing vote if it's already -1 or +1'd a comment.
+          Running the "remerge" trigger is possible before a Change is merged.
-          You will need to re-run your verify jobs (recheck) after running this to get Jenkins to put back the correct vote.
+          This job should not alter Gerrit votes.
         </td>
       </tr>